NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 ---------------------------------------------------

-We have limited experience of using these new technologies, so the best we can do with this point is point you to the `web resources
+We have limited experience of using these new technologies, so the best we can do with this point is point you to `NVIDIA's web resources
 <https://developer.nvidia.com/legacy-pgi-support>`__.
 NVIDIA has an
 `advanced OpenACC course
 <https://developer.nvidia.com/openacc-advanced-course>`__ that may be